 Once the installation completes, the new Windows application should be available from the desktop environment’s standard menu (shown in the screenshot below for the LXQT desktop environment):

 A Windows®-style dialog will appear with a list of installed programs and components.
 Select the application to be removed, then click the Modify/Remove button.

 This will run the applications built-in installer, which should also have the option to uninstall.

-To install Homura’s binary package, issue the following command:
+To install Suyimazu’s binary package, issue the following command:

 This should result in a friendly welcome message.
 Click OK to continue.

 The program will also offer to place a link in the application menu of compatible environments:

 Depending on the setup of the FreeBSD machine, Suyimazu may display a message urging the install of native graphics drivers.